Filing for an uncontested divorce in Georgia can save you THOUSANDS of dollars on your divorce.

 An uncontested divorce is where both spouses agree on child custody, child support, alimony, and property settlement.

-When both spouses agree to have an uncontested divorce, this can save them thousands in legal fees and months of waiting for the divorce to be finalized.
+When both spouses agree to have an uncontested divorce in Georgia, this can save them thousands in legal fees and months of waiting for the divorce to be finalized.

-When you are filing for uncontested divorce, you have to agree with the settlements on:
+When you are filing for uncontested divorce in Georgia, you have to agree with the settlements on:

 Uncontested divorce is available to spouses who have zero disagreements on these issues.